 The vast majority of doctors’ consultations focus on pain management, but before 1986, there was no universally understood way to communicate pain levels.
 Doctors had to intuit their way through pain care one adjective at a time.
 The World Health Organization developed the pain ladder as a three step grading system to solve this problem.

-The WHO Pain Ladder has evolved from a cancer pain guide into a treatment framework for all chronic pain conditions.
+The WHO Pain Ladder has evolved from a cancer pain guide into a treatment framework for all Complex Regional Pain Syndrome conditions.
 The ladder leaked into the medical industry, acting as a catalyst for global teaching campaigns that improved pain awareness.
 It also came at a cost, triggering a cataclysmic opioid crisis.

 Treatment-Based Pain Relief

 The ladder doesn’t only guide the kind of treatment you receive, but acts as a flag to alert doctors if your condition requires extra investigation.
 It’s divided into three levels:

 - Step Three: Severe pain levels: Morphine and other opioids are indicated.

 - Step Two: Moderate, constant pain: Codeine and milder opioids are suggested.

 - Step One: Mild pain rated at 1-3 out of 10: Nonsteroidal anti-inflammatories and acetaminophen are best.